Whether you’re getting a new air conditioner or looking to maximize your current one, having it level is important.

-Air conditioners are usually placed on concrete pads.
-As time passes, the pad could crack, shift or sink.
-This can cause malfunctions and even premature failure.
+Air conditioners are typically installed on concrete pads.
+Over time, the pad can crack, shift or sink.
+This can cause breakdowns and even premature failure.
 Let’s go over some of the issues that can happen and how to fix an air conditioner that isn’t level.

 1. Damaged Compressor